Boat Dwellers: British Hong Kong

 Despite the negative perspective of them, the brothels run by Boat Dweller prostitutes were reportedly very well kept and tidy.

 Some Boat Dweller women who worked as prostitutes for foreigners also kept a "nursery" of Boat Dweller girls in order to export them for prostitution work in overseas Chinese communities, such as in Australia or America, or to serve as concubines.
 In 1882, a report ("Correspondence respecting the alleged existence of Chinese slavery in Hong Kong: presented to both Houses of Parliament by Command of Her Majesty") was presented to the English Parliament concerning the existence of slavery in Hong Kong, of which many were Boat Dweller girls serving as prostitutes or mistresses to Westerners.

 Ernest John Eitel claimed in 1895 that all "half-caste" people in Hong Kong were descended exclusively from Europeans' relationships with Boat Dweller women, rather than Chinese women.
 Though this claim is somewhat historically supported, it has also been criticized as a "myth" spread by other Chinese peoples to express xenophobia towards Hong Kong's Eurasian community.

 During British rule some special schools were created for the Boat Dwellers.
 In 1962 a typhoon struck boats belonging to the Boat Dwellers, likely including Hoklo-speaking Boat Dwellers mistaken for being Hoklo, destroying hundreds.

 During the 1970s the number of Boat Dwellers living on boats was reported to be shrinking.

 Shanghai

 Boat Dweller women also worked as prostitutes in Shanghai, where they were grouped separately from the Cantonese prostitutes.
 They continued to live on boats.

 Surnames

 The Fuzhou Boat Dwellers have different surnames than the Boat Dwellers of Guangdong.
-Qing records indicate that "Weng, Ou, Chi, Pu, Jiang, and Hai" (翁, 歐, 池, 浦, 江, 海) were surnames of the Fuzhou Boat Dwellers.
-Qing records also stated that Boat Dweller surnames in Guangdong consisted of "Mai, Pu, Wu, Su, and He" (麥, 濮, 吴, 蘇, 何), alternatively some people claimed Gu and Zeng as Boat Dweller surnames.
+Cantonese records indicate that "Weng, Ou, Chi, Pu, Jiang, and Hai" (翁, 歐, 池, 浦, 江, 海) were surnames of the Fuzhou Boat Dwellers.
+Cantonese records also stated that Boat Dweller surnames in Guangdong consisted of "Mai, Pu, Wu, Su, and He" (麥, 濮, 吴, 蘇, 何), alternatively some people claimed Gu and Zeng as Boat Dweller surnames.